N8ori0us/N8ori0us/README.md

-- 👋 Hi, I’m @N8ori0us
+- 👋 Hi, I’m Nathaniel Jackson.
+You can call me Nate.
-- 👀 I’m interested in making music, cooking, connecting, creating, sunsets, long walks on the beach...
+- 👀 I’m like making music, cooking, connecting, creating, sunsets, long walks on the beach...😜 LOL.
-LOL.
 Really thoough, I was living in windward Oahu, Hawaii until COVID and really miss the beaches.
 - 🌱 Recently completed several coding bootcamps and trying to get experience and hopefully find some work.
 Making this a career would be a dream but I am still pretty green and dont expect things to happen all that quick
 - 💞️ I’m looking to collaborate on anything that anyone needs help with.
 The bootcamps opened my mind to the possibilities, what and how to study and build simple apps but I want to get as much experience working on real projects as possible.